NetworkBlockDevice/nbd/doc/proto.md

 ##### Metadata contexts

-The "BASE:allocation" metadata context is the basic "exists at all" metadata context.
+The `base:allocation` metadata context is the basic "allocated at all" metadata context.
 If an extent is marked with `NBD_STATE_HOLE` at that context, this means that the given extent is not allocated in the backend storage, and that writing to the extent MAY result in the ENOSPC